 In most cases, the scope of this solution concept will consist primarily of replacing the transmission asset components that have known asset condition issues.
 The purpose of defining a solution concept at this stage is not to predetermine the final solution, but rather to allow the development of a realistic project schedule and budget based on the likely final solution.
-Additional factors that may lead to a different solution ultimately being selected as the preferred solution are evaluated during the Holistic Evaluation phase.
+The Base Alternative will always be considered and presented both to the Transmission Owner's management and to the PAC, but consideration of additional factors may lead to a different solution ultimately being selected as the preferred solution during the Holistic Evaluation phase.
 The following summarize the typical factors considered in developing an initial solution concept for overhead transmission line, underground transmission line, and substation asset condition issues.